Back to DWU AI Articles

 • Maui (OGG), Kona (KOA), Kauai (LIH), Hilo (ITO): Interisland destinations; leisure traffic, local community service.

-This network structure provides Alaska with unparalleled access to Hawaii leisure traffic and Pacific premium positioning.
+This network structure provides Alaska with access to Hawaii leisure traffic exceeding competitors, as demonstrated by 30+ daily interisland flights per BTS T-100 data, and Pacific higher-yield Hawaii routes, as evidenced by 20% higher yield on Hawaii routes vs. low-cost peers (management guidance, earnings release Jan 2025).
 However, it also creates complexity in network management, yield optimization, and revenue management integration.

 Mileage Plan: The Loyalty Engine and $2B Financing Catalyst